EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Additional Actions: Yes
 Range: Melee
 Increases offensive penalty: Yes
 Description: You attempt to attach tiny strip of your holy scripture to your enemy.
 On successfull Spell test your god inflicts damage to your enemy causing 2 *Wounds*.
-On failiure your full damage is halved.
+On failed test your full damage is halved.
 For each additional *Action token* you deal 1 *Wound* more.
 For each spell slot above 1st you increase damage by 2 *Wound*s.